kastle-lab/education-gateway/resources.md

 ### Personas

 - When it comes to organizing educational materials, personalization is key.
 Find more information about our **Persona** Identification questionaire [here.](./resource-pages/persona-questionaire-readme.md)
+- Take a look at our established Personas [here](./resource-pages/personas.md)

 ### Open Knowledge Graph Curriculum